govau/service-manual/content/content-strategy/content-management-system/cms-requirements-checklist/checklist1.md

 - **Features and functionality**

-    Do you need specific or customised features such as events, social media integration, video capability?.
+    Do you need specific or customised features such as events, social media integration, video capability?
 How will these be built into your CMS?

 - **WYSIWYG**

-    Does the CMS text editor allow you to create clean content in the format and styles you need to?
+    Does the CMS [WYSIWYG](/content-strategy/content-management-system/optimise-cms/#wysiwyg-text-editor) content tool allow you to create clean content in the format and styles you need to?
 How flexible is the editor?

 - **Multiple site management**